This Day In Music: September 29

 September 29, 1957 ~ Singer, guitarist, songwriter Sokratis Malames born in Sykia, Greece ~ Over a dozen albums to his name, starting with Aspromavres Istories released in 1989.
 Known for songs such as Thiasos, Kirki and Adeio Domatio.
 Has collaborated with artists as diverse as Manolis Rasoulis, Dionyssis Tsaknis, BD Foxmoor, Eleftheria Arvanitaki, Thanos Mikroutsikos, Takis Vouis, and others

 September 29, 1952 ~ Free jazz, funk, R&B trumpeter Roy Campbell Jr was born in Los Angeles, California, USA ~ Leader and sideman.
 Led Other Dimensions In Music and the Pyramid Trio.
-Has collaborated with Don Cherry, Yo La Tengo, William Parker, Peter Brötzmann, Matthew Shipp, the Nu-Band, Little Huey Creative Music Orchestra, Woody Shaw, Cecil Taylor, and others ~ Campbell passed away in 2014
+Has collaborated with Don Cherry, Yo La Tengo, William Parker, Peter Brötzmann, Matthew Shipp, the Nu-Band, the Little Huey Creative Music Orchestra, Woody Shaw, Cecil Taylor, and others ~ Campbell passed away in 2014

 September 29, 1950 ~ Ali Mahammed, commonly known as Oromo, world music singer, guitarist, songwriter Ali Birra, born in Dire Dawa, Ethiopian Empire ~ Regarded as the most popular Oromo icon, an ethnic group mostly native to the Oromia region.
 Other than in his native Oromo language Birra also sang in Amharic, Harari and Somali.
 Actively recording since the early 1970s.
 Well known songs include Hin Yaadin, Asabalee, Ammalelee, and Gamachu ~ Mahammed passed away in 2022